MWVile/service-acceptance-tests/README.md

 3. Run all tests tagged with `@axe`
 You can use any the standard dev-env methods to do this.

-e.g. `acctest skeleton-acceptance-tests --tags @axe`
+e.g. `acctest skeletonsxl-acceptance-tests --tags @axe`

 ## BrowserStack
 Tests can be run remotely on BrowserStack servers as part of your testing.